PlanterApp/planter_blog/content/posts/a-garden-inspired-feast/index.md

 \- A small wedge of white onion, diced (roughly 3-4 tablespoons)

-\- 3-4 roma tomatoes, diced (you can use other types of tomatoes but roma tomatoes are ideal since they are more meaty and less watery)
+\- 3-4 roma tomatoes, diced (you can use other types of tomatoes but roma tomatoes are ideal since they are more meaty and less watery- if you use larger tomatoes you may want to reduce the quantity)

 \- Vegetable oil (or any neutral-tasting fat of your choice for cooking)